newsapps/tribapps-gis/README.md

 * Will County Board shapefiles -- received from Will County's GIS office
 * Our custom-made Illinois judicial shapefiles, which we built by hand looking at individual counties on maps located at http://www.state.il.us/court/circuitcourt/circuitmap/map1.asp

+Many other shapefiles are included, most are included unaltered from public sources.

+Also included is a definitions.py file which is used by [django-boundaryservice](https://github.com/newsapps/django-boundaryservice).